github-changelog-generator/github-changelog-generator/README.md

 It's time to create this token or wait for 1 hour before GitHub reset the counter for your IP.

-##Features and advantages of this project as compared to other
+##Features and advantages of this project
 - Generate cannonical changelog file, followed by [keepachangelog.com guidlines](http://keepachangelog.com/)
 - Support **Unreleased** issues (closed issues that have not yet released)
 - Customize issues, that should be added to changelog